AnantaSrikar/DiscordBot/README.md

 # DiscordBot
 Made using [discord.py](https://pypi.org/project/discord.py/) API.
-Hosted on my Raspberry Pi 4.
+Still in development, Hosted on my Raspberry Pi 4.

 # Functions
 * `>start` - To check if the bot is still awake